PavanAditya/Peek-A-Boo-Video-Conference-Webapp/README.md

 # Peek-A-Boo
 ## -- A Video Conferencing WebApp.

-The Peek-A-Boo Video Conferencing app is built as a clone version for the Peek-A-Boo android App. mo
+The Peek-A-Boo Video Conferencing app is built as a web clone version for the Peek-A-Boo android App. mo
 ## [Live demo](https://peek-a-boo.pavanaditya.com "Peek-a-boo")